muellerflorian/corona-fish/docs/probe-design-overview.md

 - The `-parse_seqids` option is required to keep the original sequence identifiers.
 - The `-max_file_sz` option helps to avoid an error under windows?

-Has to be performed for each of the genomes were a blast is desired.
+Has to be performed for each of the genomes where a blast is desired.

 Build can provoke error messages under Windows.
-See misc below.
+See  below.

+#### Local blast: Out of memory error: windows

+This can create an error on windows (https://github.com/flu-crew/octoFLU/issues/16).
+Can be resolved by by setting an environmental variable `BLASTDB_LMDB_MAP_SIZE=1000000`

+Steps to create or modify environment variables are summarized below:

+1. Search for "Environment Variables" and Select "Edit environmental ...".
+2. Click the "New" button under the "User variable for ..." panel
+3. Type the environment variable `BLASTDB_LMDB_MAP_SIZE` and set its value to `1000000`
+4. Click "OK" to close the prompts

 #### Workflow